Baia Mare: Roma wall

+In 2011, the national anti-discrimination council fined mayor Cătălin Cherecheș for the building of the wall and ordered it to be pulled down.

+The wall nevertheless proved popular with the majority population and the mayor was overwhelmingly re-elected in 2012.

 Coat of arms

-The coat of arms of Baia Mare was granted to the city by the Government in the late 1990s, early 2000s, some years after the communist symbols established in 1968 where de facto out of use starting 1989.
+The coat of arms of Baia Mare was granted to the city by the Government in the late 1990s, early 2000s, some years after the communist symbols established in 1968 were de facto out of use starting 1989.

 The shield is party per pale.
 In dexter, gules a miner in a mine argent, in sinister, azure a church tower or.
 The shield is topped by a mural crown with seven towers.

 The miner refers to the main local economical activity.
 The church tower refers to the local cultural/ecclesiastical tradition.
 The crest shows the city's status as a county seat.